-Joe Sackey's book, The Miura Bible, includes a chassis list from his own research and notes some cars that have been rebuilt.
+Joe Sackey's book, The Miura Bible, includes a chassis list that he got from Jim Kaminski.
+Founder of the Lamborghini Owners' Club and a huge Lamborghini fan and historian, Kaminski has added his own notes and corrections (indicated by "JK" on the list).
+Joe notes some cars that have been rebuilt.
 Neither book relates a chassis number to a Miura version; P400, S, or SV, and a few cars were changed (below).
 For many years the following figures were accepted:

 Both Coltrin and Sackey list 762 cars.
 Subtracting these 21 rebuilds leaves 741 unique Miuras built.
 If the prototype SV did not get a new production number, we can add that back in for a maximum of 741 Miuras.

 On the occasion of the celebrations for its 40th anniversary, Automobili Lamborghini has therefore decided, as a small additional gift to all its loyal customers and enthusiasts, to put things right once and for all.
 A true Historical Archive has therefore been painstakingly created – in addition to the Registro Lamborghini – to collect production sheets of all `series' Lamborghinis produced since 1963 (prototypes and one-offs excluded for obvious reasons), and trace the full production history.
 The following database shows what is therefore to be considered the `definitive' list of the cars produced in Sant'Agata since 1963, as officially verified and deliberated by Automobili Lamborghini.

 MODELLO UNITÀ PRODOTTE Miura P400 275 Miura P400S 338 Miura SV 150